codaco/graphml-schemas/README.md

 ## Schema extensions

-Our extensions provide three namespaced attributes on the `<graphml>` element: `nc:caseID`, `nc:protocolUUID`, and `nc:sessionUUID`.
+Our extensions provide namespaced attributes on the `<graph>` element: `nc:caseId`, `nc:sessionUUID`, `nc:protocolName`, `nc:remoteProtocolID`, `nc:sessionExportTime`, `nc:sessionStartTime`,  and `nc:sessionFinishTime`.

 The schema `nc-types.xsd` defines these attributes, and `graphml+netcanvas.xsd` extends the element to include them.

+These data contain network canvas metadata for sessions needed for importing into Server.

 ## Ego data

-Storing ego data is possible using the existing GraphML schema, although only in a general sense (artbitrary data can be attatched to the graph element).
+Storing ego data is possible using the existing GraphML schema, although only in a general sense (arbitrary data can be attached to the graph element).
 Existing parsers either ignore this data, or just show it (correctly) as one or more attributes of the graph itself.
 Our parsers will treat all graph `<key>` and `<data>` nodes as describing ego.

 Specifically, ego data can be stored within GraphML just like we store node or edge data, except that instead of defining the element with a "for" attribute of either 'node' or 'edge', we can define them as for the graph: